burnwalsaket/python_projects/README.md

 Here are some of the projects included:

-Band Name Generator
+1.Band Name Generator
-Tip Calculator
+2.Tip Calculator
+3.Treasure hunt